RevoU-FSSE-4/module-5-tobiasagyasta/README.md

 4. Dynamic backgrounds based on a pokemon's type.
 5. Search functionality and search bar that gives suggestions to the user with Pokemons up to Generation 4 (#493)
 6. Left and right browsing buttons to switch through multiple pokemons quickly!

+## Findings

+This project used some React components I reused from my previous [project](https://github.com/RevoU-FSSE-4/milestone-2-tobiasagyasta).
+I made this project to also compare the difference between using Vanilla React and Next JS.

+By using Next JS rather than React, I noticed some positive differences :

+- Automatic caching makes routing simple, quick, and efficient.
+When I did the React app, I did not implement a caching mechanism so I had to refetch data every time a user traverses to a previous page.
+- Simpler route mechanism.
+I had to use React router before, and with that I had to do more manually complicated things to route pages together.
+- In React, I had to use state to check for whether the data has been loaded or not.
+In Next JS, I didn't need to use state, since getServerSideProps and the SSR mechanism does all of the fetching and loading of the data for you, making development simpler.